sphamandla-s/learning-web-development/README.md

 Day 1 - I will be learning HTML tags:

+comments
 paragraphs
 headings
 links
+lists
+thematic break

 After Today's lesson, i will do a project:
-A Blockchain.com - Wikipedia page
+A Blockchain.com - Wikipedia page (replica)